danisc23/padel-tavernes/README.md

 # Padel-Tavernes

-This is a Flask api that scrapes the [Esport En Tavernes Blanques](https://www.esportentavernesblanques.es/) website to get the padel (and other sports) reservations.
+Originally this was a Flask api that scraped the [Esport En Tavernes Blanques](https://www.esportentavernesblanques.es/) website to get the padel (and other sports) bookings.
-As the website is quite a mess, the api returns a json with the reservations for the next 7 days, grouped by day and hour allowing to filter by sport, availability and day to avoid the noise.

-Also I tested this with other similar websites from [Webs de padel](https://www.websdepadel.com/) and it works mostly in every one, so I added a parameter to the api to change the website to scrape.
-(Project name outdated in less than a day, 🥳)
+Currently it scrapes all the known websites from [Webs de padel](https://www.websdepadel.com/) platform that allows to find the available courts to play padel in one place.
+So the project name is already outdated, 🥳.

+The scraped platform has a some issues that this project tries (or will try) to solve:
+- Each club has its own website and app to book the courts, so you need to check all the websites 1 by 1 to find the available courts.
+- The website only shows the available courts for 1 day, so you need to check day by day to find the available courts.
+- Don't have any filter to find only the available courts, so you need to navigate through all the courts to find the available ones.

 The motivation for this project was just to have fun and to not forget about python since I'm not using it these months.
-But also I wanted to play around [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) since I never used them before.
+But also I wanted to play around [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) since I never used these before.
 Also I must recognice that every time I go back to Valencia and I want to play padel [Playtomic](https://www.playtomic.io/) is always empty since every club is using their own website and apps to book the courts, so I wanted to create a tool that could help me to see all the available courts in one place.

 ## Table of Contents